 Explain to students that in order to learn more about the current refugee crisis, they will read the account of one refugee and then map his or her journey.
 Break the class into small groups or pairs.
 Assign one refugee story per group, and give each student their own copy of Mapping One Refugee’s Journey and Refugee Stories.
-(You may wish to only give each group a copy of the story that they will map instead of the entire packet of stories.
-You could also have students view the stories on the UNHCR website, which includes photos and videos of some of the refugees.)
-Depending on class size, you may choose to use all of the stories listed below in this exercise, or you may prefer to select only a few.
+(You may wish to only give each group a copy of the story that they will map instead of the entire packet of stories.)

 Ask students to follow the instructions on the handouts—they should begin by reading the story.
 Review any vocabulary that students have identified as challenging.
 Have students fill out the organizer and then complete the map exercise.
 Tell students that they will be sharing their stories and maps with the class.